Dynamics and thermalization in correlated one-dimensional lattice systems: Methodology

-For this case, we will make use of full exact diagonalization (see {\it e.g.}, \cite{numerical_recipes_07}).
-This approach has the disadvantage that the dimension of the matrices that need to be diagonalized scales exponentially with system size.
-Since the Hamiltonian \eqref{rigol_hamilt} conserves the total number of particles, we work with a fixed number of particles $N=L/3$, which reduces the dimension of our problem from $2^L$ to $\binom{L}{N}$.
-To further reduce the dimension of the matrices to be diagonalized, we consider systems with periodic boundary conditions and no external potential ($V^{\textrm{ext}}=0$).
-Then, by using translational symmetry, we can block diagonalize the Hamiltonian, with the size of each momentum block being $\sim 1/L$ the size of the original matrix.
-All momentum sectors, whose dimensions are shown in the table below, are diagonalized.
+For this case, we make use of full exact diagonalization (see, e.g., \cite{numerical_recipes_07}).
+This approach has the disadvantage that the dimension of the matrices needing to be diagonalized scales exponentially with system size.
+Since the Hamiltonian \eqref{rigol_hamilt} conserves the total number of particles, we work with a fixed number of particles $N=L/3$, reducing the dimensionality of our problem from $2^L$ to $\binom{L}{N}$.
+To further reduce the dimensionality of the matrices to be diagonalized, we consider systems with periodic boundary conditions and no external potential ($V^{\textrm{ext}}=0$).
+Then, by using translational symmetry, we can block-diagonalize the Hamiltonian, with the size of each momentum block being $\sim 1/L$ the size of the original matrix.
+All momentum sectors, the dimensions of which are shown in the table below \cite{santos_rigol_10STATc}, are diagonalized.
 They are all used to construct the microcanonical and canonical ensembles.